 Shabib was the person who at a 1993 Hamas meeting in Philadelphia, recorded by the FBI, categorised the institutions tied to Hamas .
 The recording was part of the evidence regarding the Holy Land Foundation for Relief and Development, which had been the largest Islamic charity in the USA.
 In 2009, its founders sentenced to between 15 and 65 years in prison for funnelling $12 million to Hamas.

 Zaher Birawi, one of EAP’s current trustees has been personally designated in Israel, for his unlawful association with Hamas.

-Birawi has been involved in organizing and launching flotillas against Israel, and was spokesman for Viva Palestina, an organisation that was removed from the UK register of charities following an inquiry in 2013.
+Birawi has been involved in organizing and launching flotillas to Gaza and was spokesman for Viva Palestina, an organisation that was removed from the UK register of charities following an inquiry in 2013.
 The Charity Commission have only this week published findings from the 2013 inquiry, saying that Viva Palestina “may not have conducted any charitable activity or distributed any humanitarian aid.”